 Body wood, neck wood, pickups, and electronics (active / passive) are the most significant elements of getting the raw tone.
 Ash bodies and maple necks will produce brighter, more sparkly tones, while alder bodies and rosewood necks will produce darker, more mellow tones.
 Pickups closer to the neck will highlight darker tones, while pickups closer to the bridge will highlight lighter tones.
 Single coil pickups will produce a more controlled sound, while humbucker / soapbar pickups will put the sound on steroids.
+Metal choice of pickup magnets will make a difference as well – you could have to make a choice between alnico and ceramic.
 Finally; passive electronics will produce a weaker output where bass / mid / treble can only be cut, while active electronics will produce a stronger output where bass / mid / treble can be cut or boosted.

 Effect pedals and amp settings will also contribute to your tone, but make sure that you are satisfied with the raw sound of your guitar first.
 Strings have a significant effect as well, but they can be easily replaced so we ignore them for now.